awsdocs/nice-dcv-admin-guide/doc_source/setting-up-installing-windows.md

 # Installing the NICE DCV Server on Windows<a name="setting-up-installing-windows"></a>

-This section explains how to install the NICE DCV server on Windows\.
+This section describes how to install the NICE DCV server on Windows\.

 **Topics**
 + [Prerequisites](setting-up-installing-winprereq.md)